 - Make a point to include at least two different vegetables at dinner.

 - Try a meatless meal at least once a week.
 How about black beans and brown rice?
-Or a tomato, cucumber and white bean salad served with a side of couscous?
+Or a tomato, cucumber and white bean salad?

 - Enjoy a healthy snack of plain Greek-style yogurt with a small handful of nuts.